kyleerhabor/assistant/README.md

 user's avatar with links to additional formats (PNG, JPEG, WebP, and GIF) and sizes, but this is often unnecessary as it adds more information than the user needs.
 The user just wanted *some* image—not all of them in all their forms.
-The command could've been written to use optional parameters, but traditional commands using positional or named arguments (with dashes usually) were often difficult and confusing, resulting in more consults to the help command.
+The command could've been written to use optional parameters, but traditional commands using positional or named arguments (with dashes usually) are often difficult and confusing, resulting in more consults to the help command.
 This anti-pattern is common among bots of all sizes.

 A fundamental goal of Assistant is to provide a simple experience with a standardized interface.
 This meant first-class